Valem/room-light-control/.github/CONTRIBUTING.md

 ## Vision, Goals and Ideas/Improvements

 ### Vision
 Room Light Control aims to simplify the management of lighting in rooms by providing an automated and customizable solution that integrates with Home Assistant.
-The idea is to create a natural experience when you enter or exit a room, which requires a minimum set of sensors to be able to detect presence and light condition in a room.
+The idea is to create a natural experience when you enter or exit a room, which requires the most available sensors possible to be able to detect presence and light condition in a room.

 ### Goals
 - Provide automated control of lights in a specific room of the house using motion and occupancy sensors.